tarantool/doc/doc/reference/tooling/tcm/tcm_cluster_metrics.rst

 To access such an endpoint, a request must be authorized with an :ref:`API token <tcm_api_tokens>` that has a ``cluster.metrics`` permission on the target cluster.

-Below is an example of Prometheus scrape configuration that collects metrics of a Tarantool cluster from |tcm|:
+Below is an example of a Prometheus scrape configuration that collects metrics of a Tarantool cluster from |tcm|:

 .. code-block:: yaml